silviapoletti/Statistical-Analysis-on-Heart-failures-clinical-records/README.md

 - Patients 229 and 132 did not die, even if they had low Ejection Fraction, slightly low Serum Sodium and extremely high Serum Creatinine.
-- Patient 39 had serius clinical values, such as low Ejection Fraction, pretty high Creatinine Phosphokinase, Diabetes and high Serum Creatinine, but his follow-up period terminated quickly.
+- Patient 39 had serius clinical values, such as low Ejection Fraction, pretty high Creatinine Phosphokinase, Diabetes and high Serum Creatinine, but his follow-up period ended quickly.

 High leverage point:
 - Patient 185 presented a very low Ejection Fraction, while the other clinical values are acceptable or even